 Beginning in 2013 the YMCA of the Greater Twin Cities has developed a mutually beneficial staff and volunteer exchange relationship with the YMCA of Bogotá in Colombia.
 Since then staff and volunteer experts in camp programming, social work, youth development, and financial development have travelled in both directions allowing the two organizations to share tools, techniques, perspectives, and best practices.

 The YMCA of the Twin Cities periodically facilitates YService International trips to Bogotá.
 Our “YSI” trips are an incredible opportunity for community members who value the work of the YMCA to immerse themselves in Colombian history and culture, all through the lens of the breathtaking social service work being done by our Colombian partners.

-Register now.
 A limited number of spaces are available.

 Since 1984, our YMCAs have exchanged visits and ideas with the Lüdenscheid Area YMCA.

 - Our German partners excel in outreach and we’ve been able to bring that practice to our programs locally through program delivery at schools, Section 8 housing or community centers.

 - Our volunteers have trained German staff on the Y’s fundraising model and helped institute systems and processes in their Ys.

 Y Camps have a proud tradition of welcoming international staff and campers from around the world.

 - Each summer, individuals come from countries such as France, Switzerland, Colombia, England, Australia, New Zealand, Spain, India, Singapore, and China.